-The mission is the owner and operator of WKJV, a 25,000 watt 24 hours a day Gospel radio station in Asheville, North Carolina.
+The mission is the owner and operator of WKJV 1380 AM, a 25,000 watt 24 hours a day Gospel radio station in Asheville, North Carolina.
+Also owner and operator of WKJW 1010 AM Black Mountain, NC which is 47,000 watts of power.
+These 2 stations have a demographic of almost 1 million people.
 IBOM, Inc. is a ministry commissioned out of the Northwest Bible Baptist Church in Elgin, IL, where Dr. Keith Gomez is the pastor.
 IBOM, with the help of Providence Baptist College in Elgin, IL, has started a Bible college in Alexandria, Egypt, and Santa Maria, Bulacan, Philippines.
-The mission has also started Providence Baptist Bible Institute in Malaba, Kenya.
-All three of these schools are affiliated with PBC in Elgin, IL.
-Dr. Runion has also served with the Congressman of the 11th Congressional District as an advisor on church and religious matters since 1990.
+The mission has also started Providence Baptist Bible College in Malaba, Kenya and Providence Baptist Bible Institute in Nairobi, Kenya.
+All four of these schools are affiliated with PBC in Elgin, IL.
+Dr. Runion served with the Congressman of the 11th Congressional District as an advisor on church and religious matters from 1990 to 2006.
 He also preaches many Revivals, Missions Conferences, Prophecy Conferences and King James Bible Conferences around the world.

 Born and raised in Marion, NC, it had always been the dream of Ron Gaddy to be either a radio announcer or a TV anchorman.
 My, My... doesn't he have the face for radio.
 He was saved in 1972.
 Bro.
 Ron's dream came true when in 1986 he was hired for his very first professional radio job.
 WRAQ was the station and at the time, he began working part time.
 Over the years, Bro.
 Ron has worked for several radio stations and has even had experience in Christian TV operating cameras, setting up screens, etc.